 We support the work of the United States Coast Guard Auxiliary and the United States Power Squadrons.
-We urge you to exercise the opportunity to attend any instructional classes sponsored by these organizations.
-Reference page 8 of Sportfish, Cruisers, Yachts Owner's Manual for training options and page 23 for information on charts and maps.
-For further knowledge on boating, we advise that you review the following publications.
+We urge you to attend any instructional classes sponsored by these organizations.
+Reference page 8 of Sportfish, Cruisers, Yachts Owner's Manual for training options, and page 23 for information on charts and maps.
+For further knowledge on boating, we advise that you review the following publications:

-• Piloting, Seamanship and Small Boat Handling
+• Piloting, Seamanship And Small Boat Handling

-(Chapman)\

-Motor Boating and Sailing

-Post Office Box 2319 -- F.D.R.
-Station

-New York, New York 10022

-\Available on CD ROM
+(Chapman) Motor Boating and Sailing Post Office Box 2319 -- F.D.R.
+Station New York, New York 10022 Available on CD ROM

-• Pleasure Boating and Seamanship
+• Pleasure Boating And Seamanship